Codecademy/docs/content/git/concepts/pull/pull.md

 ---
 Title: 'Pull'
-Description: 'In Git, pulling is the process of moving code from one repository to another.
+Description: 'Pulling is the process of moving code from one repository to another in Git.
 Often this is used to move code from a remote machine to a local one.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'